 - Professional body membership

 - Professional body student membership is required as compulsory from Level 1 (this is needed in preparation for practice placement in role-emerging settings as they require to have professional indemnity cover).
-The current cost of student membership in 2017 is £5.00 per month.
+As a guide, the cost of student membership in 2017 was £5.00 per month.

 Additional costs for fee paying students

 Self-funded students are required to cover the cost of the following:

 - Uniforms, approximately £15 each.
 The number of uniforms you require depends on duration of your course and can range from two to four.

 - Occupational health checks and vaccination, approximately £200.

 - Membership of Protection of Vulnerable Groups (PVG) scheme.
 New applications cost £59.
 Updates to existing scheme record costs £18.